bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 # ONDC Invovation Hackathon

-### Problem Statement :
+## Problem Statement :
-    Challenge 6 : Create a model (using formal programming language) for non-deterministic inventory management to determine the optimal “lot size” to minimize the operational costs related to ordering and moving goods through the retail supply chain.
+Challenge 6 : Create a model (using formal programming language) for non-deterministic inventory
+    management to determine the optimal “lot size” to minimize the operational costs related to ordering and moving goods through the retail supply chain.

 We understood the problem of local Kirana store in managing the inventory.
 The major challenges the Kirana seller has,

-    1) Optimal lot size of a given product for future month.
+- __Optimal Lot Size__ - Optimal lot size of a given product for future month.
-    2) Right lot size to ensure the inventory space is efficiently managed for multiple products.
+- __Efficiently manage inventory space__ - Right lot size to ensure the inventory space is efficiently managed for multiple products.
-    3) Identify what products will be in demand for upcoming month and their optimal quantity.
+- __Predict products in demand__ - Identify what products will be in demand for upcoming month and their optimal quantity.
-    4) Identify any unforseen instances (Economy crisis, Health crisis , Weather crisis , Regional news sentiment) which might impact future demand and plan accordingly.
+- __Predict unforeseen crisis__ - Identify any unforseen instances (Economy crisis, Health crisis , Weather crisis , Regional news sentiment) which might impact future demand and plan accordingly.
-    5) Seller wants to make maximum profit from his available inventory.
+- __Maximize profit__ - Seller wants to make maximum profit from his investment made in inventory.

-### Approach :
+## Approach :

+The team came up with generic , re-usable , scalable Machine Learning model which can help address above challenges.
+The seller can trained thier specific model with their sales data for last few years and model will be capable

-#### Description :
+### Description :

 A non-deterministic ML model which predicts optimal quantity of products for a seller .
+- __Header extraction and parsing__

     Key-Hightlights:
       1. Customised prediction for each seller on platform